 - The Okanagan Rail Trail (Coldstream to Kelowna)

 - And the yet to be named Rail Trail from Enderby to Sicamous

 The rail trail corridors are managed either by a local municipality, a first nation community, provincial parks or the BC government, through the Ministry of Forest, Lands, Natural Resources Operations and Rural Development.

 In the spring of 2016 Thompson Okanagan Tourism (TOTA), with funding and support from Destination BC (DBC), hired a consulting group to prepare the Thompson Okanagan Regional Rail Trails Tourism Strategy.

-This strategy, completed in March of 2016 was developed with a focus on the Kettle Valley and Columbia Western Rail Trail route (the Trans Canada Trail section in the TOTA Region); however it has broader implications for all of the region’s rail trails.
+This strategy, completed in March of 2016 was developed with a focus on the Kettle Valley and Columbia Western Rail Trail route (the Trans Canada Trail section in the TOTA Region); however, it has broader implications for all the region’s rail trails.

-The TOTA Rail Trail initiative project lead is Ellen Walker-Matthews, Experience Development Specialist together with Rail Trail Co-ordinators Mike Overend and Gillian Satherstrom.
+The TOTA Rail Trail initiative project lead is Ellen Walker-Matthews, VP, together with Mike Overend, Destination Development Program Specialist.